 The program is free for any participant who has a valid entrance permit for the day.
 Entrance permits are available from Park Headquarters for $7.00 per person for everyone 13 or older.
 Children 12 or under are free.
 Entrance fees are also covered by a valid Texas State Parks Pass.

-15. HORSEBACK RIDING & EQUESTRIAN CAMPSITES: Brazos Bend State Park
+15. HORSEBACK RIDING & EQUESTRIAN CAMPSITES: Brazos State Park

-Six primitive equestrian campsites are at the trailhead of the six-mile multi-use trail system at Brazos Bend State Park.
+Would you like to horseback ride?
+You are in luck!
+Six primitive equestrian sites are at the trailhead of the six-mile multi-use trail system at Brazos Bend State Park.
 The campground sits in a grove of pecan trees.
 Each site has a picnic table; some sites have a campfire ring.
 The sites do not have water, electricity or showers.
 Water for horses and chemical toilets are available.

 16. ALLIGATOR VIEWING

 Alligators are the mascot of the Park, so to speak.
-There are approximately 350 adult alligators supported by the rich wetland environment of the Park.
+There are approximately 350 adult alligators supported by the rich wetland environment of this popular park.
 This is a self-sustaining, wild, un-hunted population in its natural habitat.
 The alligators were not brought in, this population is controlled by nature.

 The chances of spotting alligators on your visit to Brazos Bend State Park are very high.
 On my first visit to the Park, I saw over 10 alligators.
 The best time of year to see alligators here, is Fall and Spring.
 But the alligators are seen year round.
 The best time of day to see them is early morning when they are sunbathing, or late afternoon when it starts to cool down.
 Elm Lake and 40-Acre Lake are where the majority of the large alligators live.